 Austria's capital Vienna is the base for a number of major international organisations, including the Organization for Security and Cooperation in Europe (OSCE), the International Atomic Energy Agency (IAEA) and the Organization of Petroleum Exporting Countries (OPEC).
-The United Nations has a major centre in Vienna.
+The United Nations (UN) has a major centre in Vienna.

 Austria is a Federal Republic comprising nine provinces, each with its own provincial assembly and government.
 Legislative power is vested in a bicameral Federal Assembly.
 The Lower House, the Nationalrat, has 183 members elected for five-year terms.
 The Upper House, the Bundesrat, has 62 members elected by the provincial assemblies.
 Seats are apportioned in relation to the population of each province.

+Australia has a number of bilateral agreements with Austria, including on social security, double taxation, mutual legal assistance, and aviation.
 Texts of bilateral agreements are available at the AUSTLII website.

 Bilateral economic and trade relationship

 Australian merchandise exports to Austria were $48 million in 2016.
 Australia’s main merchandise exports to Austria were gold coin and legal tender coin, measuring and analysing instruments, electrical circuits equipment and aircraft, spacecraft and parts.
 Australia’s merchandise imports from Austria totalled $1.4 billion and mainly included milk, cream, whey and yoghurt; civil engineering equipment and parts; goods vehicles; and motorcycles and cycles.
 The primary services trade between Australia and Austria is tourism.
 In 2016, more than 140,000 Australians visited Austria and 18,500 Austrians visited Australia.